Sonlux/K8S-Anomaly-Detection-and-Remediation/README.md

-# Kubernetes Monitoring, Remediation, and RAG System
+# Kubernetes Monitoring, RAG, and Dashboard System

+## Overview

+This project is a full-stack, production-grade solution for:

+- Monitoring Kubernetes clusters (with Minikube support)
+- Detecting anomalies and providing remediation recommendations
-This project provides a comprehensive solution for monitoring Kubernetes clusters, detecting anomalies, providing remediation recommendations, and answering queries about Kubernetes using a Retrieval Augmented Generation (RAG) system with real-time Minikube integration.
+- Answering Kubernetes questions using Retrieval Augmented Generation (RAG) with LLMs
+- Providing a modern, interactive dashboard UI (React, Vite, Tailwind, shadcn-ui)

+---

+## Features

+### Backend

+- Multi-agent system for metrics collection, anomaly detection, and remediation
+- RAG system with Minikube integration for real-time cluster Q&A
+- FastAPI backend with REST API for chat and dashboard
+- Modular Python codebase with support for LLMs (Llama, NVIDIA, etc.)
+- Real-time and historical anomaly detection
+- Automated and manual remediation workflows
+- Integration with Prometheus and Kubernetes API
+- Logging and audit trails for all actions

+### Frontend

+- Modern React dashboard (Vite, TypeScript, Tailwind CSS, shadcn-ui)
+- Real-time chat interface with draggable/resizable panel
+- Data visualizations (charts, tables, cluster health, etc.)
+- Responsive and accessible UI
+- User authentication and role-based access (optional)
+- Customizable themes and layouts
+- Notification and alert system

+---

-### Architecture Diagram
+## Architecture Diagram

 ```
 ┌─────────────────────────────────────────────────────────────────┐